Ryan Spiegel

 Ryan Scott Spiegel (born July 6, 1978) is an American politician and attorney who is a member of the Maryland House of Delegates from District 17 since 2023.
 He previously served as a member of the Gaithersburg, Maryland city council from 2007 to 2023.

 Background

 Spiegel graduated from Pikesville High School in 1996 and later attended the University of Maryland, College Park, earning a Bachelor of Arts degree in journalism in 2000, and Stanford University, where he earned his Juris Doctor degree in 2003.
-After graduating, he worked at various law firms, including Winston & Strawn, Potomac Law Group, and Thompson Hine LLP.
+After graduating, he moved into the Whitney apartments, while he worked at various law firms, including Winston & Strawn, Potomac Law Group, and Thompson Hine LLP.

 In August 2005, Spiegel formed an exploratory committee to consider running for the Maryland House of Delegates in District 17.
+By April 2006, he had raised $30,000 towards his election campaign.
 He was defeated in the Democratic primary, placing fourth with 13.3 percent of the vote.

 Gaithersburg City Council

 Spiegel was elected to the Gaithersburg City Council in 2007, and was subsequently re-elected in 2011, 2015, and 2019.

 In December 2013, Spiegel announced his candidacy for the Montgomery County Council in District 3, seeking to succeed Councilmember Phillip Andrews.
 He was defeated in the Democratic primary, placing third with 22 percent of the vote.

 From 2019 to 2020, Spiegel served as the president of the Maryland Municipal League.
 In this position, he criticized efforts to pass legislation making it easier to install 5G cell towers in the state, calling it a "land grab" by the telecommunications industry and saying that he wanted to "avoid any reasonable regulation of this technology".